 Mixmax makes it easy for customers to schedule time with reps in one click.
 Sales reps can spend less time coordinating meetings and more time preparing for them.
 Anything that reduces friction in the selling process is a huge advantage for reps as every small instance of friction is a potential drop-out point for a prospect.

-Without leaving your Gmail inbox, @mention anyone on your team to quickly share client responses, so you can get instant feedback from your team and move faster on the deal.
+Without leaving your Gmail inbox, @mention anyone on your team to quickly share buyer responses, so you can get instant feedback from your team and move faster on the deal.

 Using questions like the ones given in this article will help you to close deals faster and enable your team to better prioritize the opportunities that stand the best chance of closing.

 Open-ended sales engagement questions like these also help build rapport with your customers and play a key role in establishing meaningful relationships.
-But they’re not just for phone calls: these types of questions can even work well over email if you’re using the right sales engagement platform.
+But they’re not just for phone calls: these types of questions can even work well over email if you’re using the right sales engagement platform and sales automation tools.

-Mixmax will help you easily embed your open-ended questions into email templates, surveys, chats, and other automated communication channels while capturing and reporting valuable insights on how your clients are engaging.
+Mixmax will help you easily embed your open-ended questions into email templates, surveys, chats, and other automated communication channels while capturing and reporting valuable insights on how your prospects are engaging.

 Want to send personalized sales engagement questions to prospects?
 Mixmax lets you send Q&A forms right into your email.